is part of the Informa Markets Division of Informa PLC

 For instance, machine learning can measure daily footfall in a building over the course of a week, and automatically adjust heating, lighting, security systems and so on according to patterns it has detected.
 It can even take into account public holidays when footfall is lower, and times of the year – such as Christmas or during the summer holidays – when fewer people tend to be in work.

 In the future, machine learning could also let computers draw conclusions from, for instance, meeting schedules, heating meeting rooms to a preferred temperature before meetings take place, rather than inefficiently doing so during the meeting.

 A final advantage is smart data storage.
 Smart buildings can produce an enormous amount of data, which in turn requires a reliable storage system that reduces the risks posed by human involvement.
 Computers can store, manage and analyse massive amounts of data at a speed and level of accuracy simply unattainable by humans and, better still, it can categorise data based on the kind of action it requires.
 This can then help the facilities manager organised their workload and work out how to use the data effectively – it’s relatively simple, but given the reliance smart buildings technology has on data, incredibly critical.

 Combined with predictive analytics, machine learning can provide facilities managers with insights and data to improve their own decision-making.
 With all the information they need properly analysed and categorised, FMs will be better able to optimise their job performance.
 This reduces costs and produces the best results.

-To learn more about the technologies transforming facilities management, including machine learning and artificial intelligence, sign up for your free ticket to Facilities Show 2020 at ExCeL London on 8-10 September, and access presentations, seminars and product demonstrations of the most innovative technologies on the market.
+To learn more about the technologies transforming facilities management, including machine learning and artificial intelligence, register your interest in attending Facilities Show 2021 at ExCeL London on 18-20 May, and access presentations, seminars and product demonstrations of the most innovative technologies on the market.